TDarkShadow/iheartnewvegas/main.md

 Files to install:
 - **Khans Friendly to Fiends** (Main files)
-  Using default name.
-Merge with the main file.
 - **Mojave Raiders Patch** (Main files)
-  Using default name.
+  Use default name.
 Merge with the main file.

 [**Mojave Wildlife**](https://www.nexusmods.com/newvegas/mods/64638)
 Adds hundreds more leveled, vanilla-friendly creature spawn points throughout the whole Mojave, based off unused vanilla leveled lists.
 All spawn points are meticulously hand-placed and distributed as evenly and fairly as possible.